The body of a 22-year-old American woman has been found in the rubble of the Haitian orphanage where she volunteered.

 In additon to her parents, Molly is survived by three siblings, Jordan, 24, Zach, 20 and Sean, 18.

 Molly Hightower only recently returned from Haiti to Port Orchard, Wash., for a short visit before the Christmas holidays.
-In her blog, 525,600 minutes, a journal of her time in Haiti, she wrote about coming home to her family, catching up with friends and eating fast-food.
+In her blog, , she wrote about coming home to her family, catching up with friends and eating fast-food.
 But her trip home was short and she was back at the orphanage for Christmas, where she found excited children, the mixed emotions of being away from her own family and the challenge of the job at hand.

 Her father said Molly’s goal — and one of the reasons she decided to volunteer in Haiti — was to work in international adoption.
 She graduated from the University of Portland in 2009, where one of her majors was French.
 While in Port Orchard, she took the GRE with the goal of going to graduate school to study sociology or psychology when she returned from Haiti over the summer.